 Slow’s burst onto the scene in 2005 and quickly earned a loyal, some might say, rapid following.
 Serving up award-winning pulled pork, ribs and chicken, plus sides like creamy mac ‘n cheese, backed beans and cornbread, this is the place to go for barbecue in Detroit.
 They also have an extensive craft beer list and garden seating in summer.
 Expect long waits on weekends.

 Opened in 1952 and still going strong, Birmingham’s Hunter House Hamburgers in a Metro Detroit institution.
 The small diner serves burgers, fries, and hot dogs at incredibly cheap prices – at $3.35, the large chili cheese fries are the most expensive menu item.
-A burger joint at it’s best, Hunter House is fast, cheap, and delicious.
+A burger restaurant at it’s best, Hunter House is fast, cheap, and delicious.

 Michael Symon’s Roast is one of the newest restaurants to hit the Detroit scene and it’s already garnering rave reviews.
 Located in the Book Cadillac hotel in the heart of downtown, it’s a popular post-work happy hour spot (the $3 bites and $4 pours help).
 Dinner is a bit more expensive, with entrees like pork shank confit and grilled hangar steak going for $20-$30 each.